I’m an optimist by nature.

 The pandemic pulled forward some tech trends by 5–10 years.
 For example, we’ve been talking about teleworking for the last 20 years.
 But what happened?

 Organizations and their management teams became even more centralized, and urban centers grew.
 Companies and managers were reluctant to have their workforce go remote.
 After all, managers felt they couldn’t control and manage their employees if they couldn’t “see” what they were doing all day long.

 But now they’ve been forced to.

-Last September, Pinterest forked over nearly $90 million to break its contract on a San Francisco office complex.
-It won’t need space in a remote work environment.
+As recently as March, it was estimated that almost 6 out of every 10 Americans were working from home.
+And this trend will persist even after the pandemic passes.
+Like I just showed you last week, Pinterest forked over nearly $90 million to break its contract on a San Francisco office complex.
+It won’t need the space in a remote work environment.

 Or consider e-commerce.
-Last year, many online retail categories showed a 74% increase in online orders immediately following the economic lockdowns.
-And now that consumers understand how convenient these services are, there is no turning back.
+Earlier this year, many online retail categories showed a 74% increase in online orders immediately following the economic lockdowns.
+And now that consumers understand how convenient these services are, there will be no turning back.

 Stodgy Old Darlings

 Our first warning sign concerns tech stocks that some consider “darlings.”
 They’ve been around for decades and seem like safe, solid investments.

 But we shouldn’t let brand recognition trick us into investing in companies whose best days are behind them.
 Just because we’re familiar with a company’s products or logo doesn’t mean they’ve stayed on the bleeding edge of progress.